ortus-boxlang/boxlang-docs/language/arrays.md

 ## Typed Arrays

-BoxLang engines also allow you to create strongly typed arrays.
+BoxLang also allow you to create strongly typed arrays.
 This is useful if you want to determine the array's contents specifically.
 Similar to [generics](https://www.baeldung.com/java-generic-array) in Java.&#x20;

 This syntax will allow you to define an array as being of a certain type and how many dimensions it has.